 But upstarts can appeal to trust, too.
 Ride-sharing service Lyft posts its safety standards (which include first-of-its-kind liability insurance) on its website, and its blog discusses its commitment to safety.
 (A recent post openly compares Lyft’s safety standards in Seattle with those of limousines, taxis, Craigslist).

 Lyft also does something else that’s crucial to succeeding in the sharing economy: appealing to both buyers and sellers.
 Its website offers a clear choice for those who want to rent a car or become a driver.
 Similarly, Airbnb makes it easy for first-time visitors to understand how to rent a space or find one.
-The Airbnb website blog shares engaging stories about what it’s like to buy and rent, examples being a family that rents its home in the Garden District of New Orleans and the story of an adventurous traveler who relied on Airbnb for a month-long trip through Europe.
+The Airbnb website blog shares engaging stories about what it’s like to buy and rent, an example being a family that rents its home in the Garden District of New Orleans.

 Airbnb understands that on any given day, a consumer is a seller, too.
 As Sharing Is the New Buying asserts, “In this world, the people formerly called ‘consumers; are also funders, producers, sellers and distributors.
 Their stories matter to big brands because this movement means that people can get what they need from each other—rather than buying from you.”